Chameleon vs Carpet Python: Complete Comparison (2026)

 Health and Lifespan Comparison

 Chameleon has a typical lifespan of 3-10 years (species dependent), while Carpet Python lives approximately 15-20 years.
 Health profiles differ significantly between these reptiles.
-Chameleon is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
-Carpet Python faces its own health challenges including breed-specific conditions.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Chameleon is predisposed to species-specific conditions, with associated veterinary costs for monitoring and treatment.
+Carpet Python faces its own health challenges including species-specific conditions.
+Equivalent numbers of documented health predispositions, though the specific conditions and protocols are different.
 Insurance considerations differ between the two reptiles based on these risk profiles.
 Prospective owners should discuss species-specific health screening with a herp veterinarian before making their decision.

 Best for Low-Maintenance Health